google-research/evoflow/README.md

 ## Deep-learning versus Evoluationary algorithms.

-Generally you want to use Deep-learning when the problem is continious/smooth and evoluationary algorithm when the problem is discrete.
-For example voice generation is smooth and polynome resolution is discrete.
+Generally you want to use Deep-learning when the problem is continious/smooth and evoluationary algorithms when the problem is discrete.
+For example voice generation is smooth and solving (non-linear) equations is discrete.

 ## Disclaimer